atom/flight-manual.atom.io/content/resources/index.md

 ---
-title: Resources
----
-## Resources

-Collection of general resources for the rest of the manual.
+title: Resl resources for the rest of the manual.